 I was in absolute tears by the time I got out of there.
 I knew something had to fucking change.
 I knew I had to do something because this guy clearly, despite his being remarried, was fucking crazy and he had too much time on his hands.
 I reported the violation (nothing was done).
 So, I started researching how to start working from home as a freelance writer.
 I thought,, you know, if I am self-employed,, I can’t fucking fire myself, now can I?!

 And, as it turns out, somehow, at some point, he figured out who one or two of my MALE CLIENTS were and tried to reach out to them (among a few other really stupid shenanigans) and the clients asked me about what was going on.
 My clients are reasonable people and I explained.
 I offered scanned court documents and it wasn’t necessary (unlike a certain college where I was on trial as the victim).
 They automatically decided he was crazy because who the hell does that?

 Fast Forward with My Work From Home Business

 Fast forward eight years later, not every moment has been smooth sailing with a work from home business.
 I’m glad, overall, that I have it.
 With mom having cancer (fully treatable), Uriel’s disability, and my specific situation (an on-going stalker – I am not entirely sure he would ever stop if I worked a traditional job…), I don’t think traditional work is ever for me.
 That, and I like getting up and starting work at 5am or so and being done super early (although my clients know they can email me or message me through out the day and receive an answer during standard business hours).

-Tell me in the comments: What was your defining moment that made you realize you needed a work from home business?
+Tell me in the comments: What was the defining moment that made you realize you needed a work-from-home business?